gpskwlkr/website/content/posts/introduction-to-message-brokers/index.md

 ```

 Messages in RabbitMQ are transported as byte arrays, so we need to turn our string into one.
 One thing to notice here is the `routingKey`, publishers use it to describe the message's destination and consumers use it to read only the messages that they need.

+> The routingKey specifies the destination queue for the message being published.

 At this point, if you run your code, you'll be able to see that a message has been successfully sent and you can verify it in the web UI.
 You could even read it there right away, but keep in mind that once the message has been read, it's being deleted from the queue, so you might need to resend it to read from the actual consumer.